LoginRadius/docs/content/references/sdk/java/index.md

 ```
 <dependency>
  <groupId>com.loginradius.sdk</groupId>
  <artifactId>java-sdk</artifactId>
  <version>11.0.1</version>
 </dependency>

 ```

 > LoginRadius is now using Maven.
-The jars are also available [here](https://search.maven.org/search?q=loginradius) on Maven repository.
+The jars are also available [here](https://search.maven.org/search?q=loginradius) on the Maven repository.
 Select the directory for the latest version and download the jar files.

 > For more information on SDK configuration and obtaining API credentials, refer to this [tutorial](https://lr-developer-docs.netlify.app/tutorial/java/).

 ### API Methods

-Similar to above example, you can use other API Methods to implement more features.
+Similar to the above example, you can use other API Methods to implement more features.

 > You can utilize these methods to implement features covered in your subscribed [plan](https://www.loginradius.com/pricing/).